-EXPLORING NEW DIRECTIONS IN EDUCATIONAL ENRICHMENT
+EXPLORING NEW DIRECTIONS IN ENRICHMENT: 2ND-8TH GRADE

-An exciting STEM (Science, Technology, Engineering, and Math) program we offer is Rocketry Club.
+Another exciting STEM (Science, Technology, Engineering, and Math) program we offer is Rocketry Club.
 Rocketry Club meets once a month and is registered for the Team America Rocket Challenge.